The 51st State: Plot

 Felix contacts a gun dealing club owner and drug distributor named Iki, promising him the formula for £20 million.
 As Elmo and Felix acquire the ingredients necessary for the drug's manufacture, all of which are over-the-counter products, the now-armed skinheads take them hostage.
-Elmo is content, as the skinheads claim they have a lab, though it turns out to be a broken-into animal testing facility.
+The skinheads claim they have a lab, though it turns out to be a broken-in animal testing facility.
 Elmo makes two batches of the drug; one blue and one red.
-He claims that the red pill is the stronger version, and after he takes one, the skinheads try it.
-While they are partying, waiting for the effect of the drug, in the next room Elmo spits out his red pill.
-He tells Felix it is a powerful laxative; Elmo and Felix leave after throwing rolls of toilet paper to the incapacitated skinheads.
+Elmo claims that the red pill is the stronger version, and after he takes one, the skinheads try it.
+While they are partying, waiting for the effect of the drug, Elmo secretly spits out his red pill.
+He tells Felix it is a powerful laxative; Elmo and Felix leave after throwing rolls of toilet paper at the incapacitated skinheads.

 At Iki's rave club, Elmo initiates his deal and delivers the drug to the waiting crowd.
 Kane and the police interrupt the deal and arrest Felix.
-When Dakota appears, she reveals that her real name is Dawn and that she and Felix were domestic partners.
-She abducts Elmo and leaves with him via the roof.
+After appearing, Dakota reveals that her real name is Dawn and that she and Felix were domestic partners.
+She abducts Elmo, leaving with him via the roof.
 Elmo overpowers her, suspending her over the edge of the roof.
 Having no choice, she strikes a deal with him and they escape Kane.
-Meanwhile, Kane blackmails Felix during a police interrogation and forces himself into the deal with Iki, which Felix sets up for him.
+Meanwhile, Kane blackmails Felix during an interrogation and forces himself into the deal with Iki, which Felix sets up for him.

 Felix, Elmo and Dawn meet Iki in a private viewing box at the football match at Anfield.
-This time, the deal is interrupted by the Lizard, who shoots Iki dead and demands the formula to POS 51.
+This time, the deal is interrupted by the Lizard, who kills Iki and demands the formula to POS 51.
 The Lizard celebrates with a drink, as Elmo reveals that the drug is a placebo and POS stands for Power of Suggestion.
-Kane interrupts them as Elmo's cocktail, an explosive ingested by the Lizard, takes effect, killing the Lizard and showering the whole room in blood while Elmo, Felix and Dawn take cover behind an umbrella.
+Kane interrupts them as Elmo's cocktail, an explosive ingested by the Lizard, takes effect, killing the Lizard.
 Kane is knocked unconscious and arrested by Arthur, while the main three exit unscathed.
-Dawn and Felix happily settle down together, and Elmo purchases a castle once owned by the man who owned his ancestors.
+Dawn and Felix settle down together, and Elmo purchases the Scottish Highland castle of the Chief of Clan McElroy, while explains that he has spent the movie wearing a kilt with "the tartan of my slave master", but that Elmo now claims both the Castle and the Tartan as his own.